lek5osu/cs361_random_quote_generator/README.md

 ```
 The requested quote will be assigned to the 'message variable'

-if any error has occured in the module itself, a specific error messsage will be written in the quote.txt file instead.
+if any error has occured in the module itself, a specific error messsage will be assigned to message variable instead.
 ### UML Sequence Diagram
 ![image](https://raw.githubusercontent.com/lek5osu/cs361_random_quote_generator/main/updatedUML.png)